How to Make Compost - 4 Secrets to

 end up with a smelly mess.

-Follow our simple instructions on how
+Follow our simple

-to make compost, what
+to compost, what

 and what not to put in your compost heap to take the stress out of